kamping-site/kamping/CONTRIBUTING.md

 ---------------------
 - If you want to work on a feature that has been requested or fix a bug that has been reported on the "issues" page, add a comment to it so that other people know that you are working on it.
 - Fork the repository.
-- Almost all changes of KaMPIng are done on the `develop` branch.
-If a new version of KaMPIng is released, the `develop` branch is merged into `master`.
-As a result, the `master` branch probably doesn't contain the latest changes when you are reading this.
-Please make sure that you are branching from `develop`!
-Otherwise, there might be a lot of merge-conflicts when merging your changes into `develop` and therefore it might take longer to review your pull-request.
-Exceptions are urgent issues that need to be fixed in the production version.
 - If your pull request fixes a bug that has been reported or implements a feature that has been requested in another issue, try to mention it in the message, so that it can be closed once your pull request has been merged.
 If you use special keywords in the [commit comment](https://help.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue) or [pull request text](https://github.blog/2013-05-14-closing-issues-via-pull-requests/), GitHub will close the issue(s) automatically.
 - Always add extensive unit tests for your pull request and make sure that they pass.
 - Please do not upgrade dependencies or build tools unless you have a good reason for it.
 Doing so can easily introduce bugs that are hard to track down.